diegotf30/meme-bot/README.md

     Although not necessary, I recommend you to number the source images to easily identify the source images used in a given meme, since its filename is made using the format: `Template-SrcImg1-SrcImg2-...-SrcImgN.png`

+* Dependencies

+    For the script to work you must have `Pillow` (a friendly PIL fork).
+You can install it using `pip install Pillow` or with `easy_install Pillow`.
+For more information on its documentation/installation go [here](http://pillow.readthedocs.io/en/stable/installation.html).

 And ta-da!
 You're ready to make some dank -but most importantly- ***randomly generated*** memes.
 Have fun!